JS2 block viewer

 }

 We can’t use dot syntax if we don’t know what the name of the key is going to be.
-Square bracket notation is more powerful than dot notation, because it lets us use variables as keys.
+Square bracket notation is more powerful than dot notation, because it lets us use any expression as a key.

 We’ve currently got the following test suite: